Telemorphosis: Theory in the Era of Climate Change, Vol. 1

 Editor Bio

-Tom Cohen is Professor of English and co-director of the Institute on Critical Climate Change at the University at Albany.
-He is the author of Anti-Mimesis, Ideology and Inscription, and Hitchcock’s Cryptonymies v.
-1 & 2.
+Tom Cohen is Emeritus Professor of English and co-director of the Institute on Critical Climate Change at the University at Albany.
+He is the author of Anti-Mimesis From Plato to Hitchcock (Cambridge 1994), Ideology and Inscription: Cultural Studies after Benjamin, De Man, and Bahktin (Cambridge 1998), and Hitchcock’s Cryptonymies, vols.
+1 & 2 (UMinn 2005).
 His most recent titles, co-authored with Claire Colebrook and J. Hillis Miller, are Theory and the Disappearing Future (Routledge 2011), and its companion volume, Twilight of the Anthropocene Idols (OHP 2016).
+He is also the editor of Derrida and the Humanities (Cambridge 2003) and co-editor of Material Events: Paul de Man and the Afterlife of Theory (UMinn 2001).